 Phillip Island is about 140 kilometers from Melbourne and takes only 1 hour 30 minutes to drive.
 There are FREE parking spaces at the venue.
 This is a cheaper option to visit the Phillip Island.

 The tour takes around half a day and spending 2 to 2.5 hours at the viewing place.
 The tours include the transportation from and to Melbourne.
-I visited Phillip Island a few years ago and the details of the tour that I took are:
+I had booked the Philip Island through Viator and the details of the tour that I took are:

 - Tour Name: Penguin Parade.